hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	- For example, to set the boot order for a HP SL390, from the iLO prompt enter `set system1/bootconfig1/bootsource5 bootorder=1`.
 	- To unset, enter `set system1/bootconfig1/bootsource5 bootorder=5`.

-* The BIOS configured:
+- The BIOS configured:

-      * To the correct date and time
+	- To the correct date and time
-      * With only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled
+	- With only one network interface enabled for PXE/network boot and any additional interfaces should have PXE/network boot disabled

-* The latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on.
+- The latest firmware recommended by the system vendor for all system components, including the BIOS, BMC firmware, disk controller firmware, drive firmware, network adapter firmware, and so on.
-* For Compute nodes, Intel or AMD hardware virtualization support required.
+- For Compute nodes, Intel or AMD hardware virtualization support required.
 The CPU cores and memory requirements must be sized based on the VM instances hosted by the Compute node.

 	**Important:** Since the installer currently uses only the first available disk, all servers must have RAID controllers pre-configured to present their storage as a single, logical disk.
 RAID across multiple physical discs is strongly recommended for both  performance and resilience.

-* An additional system to run the baremetal installer and host the seed VM meeting the requirements in the table below.
+- An additional system to run the baremetal installer and host the seed VM meeting the requirements in the table below.
 Other requirements and recommendations are as follows:

-    * The Ubuntu 14.04 operating system must be installed
+	- The Ubuntu 14.04 operating system must be installed
-    * A browser to access the undercloud or overcloud
+	- A browser to access the undercloud or overcloud
-    * A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
+	- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes
-    * A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.
+	- A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.

 	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

-* You must also satisfy these network configuration requirements:
+-You must also satisfy these network configuration requirements:

-    * The seed VM, the baremetal systems and the baremetal controllers must be on the same network
+ - The seed VM, the baremetal systems and the baremetal controllers must be on the same network

-    * Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.
+- Ensure network interfaces that are not used for PXE boot are disabled from BIOS to prevent PXE boot attempts from those devices.

-	* The seed VM, the baremetal systems, and the BMC (IPMI controller) for all baremetal systems must be on a common network.
+- The seed VM, the baremetal systems, and the BMC (IPMI controller) for all baremetal systems must be on a common network.

-    * If you have other DHCP servers on the same network as your system, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.
+- If you have other DHCP servers on the same network as your system, you must ensure that the DHCP server does not hand out IP addresses to your physical nodes as they PXE boot.

-    * The network interface intended as the bridge interface should be configured and working before running the installer.
+- The network interface intended as the bridge interface should be configured and working before running the installer.
 The installer creates a network bridge on the system running the installer, attaching the bridge interface to the network bridge.
 The installer uses the IP address of the bridge interface for the network bridge.

 <table style="text-align: left; vertical-align: top;">